-A major goal of WCL is to utilize state of the art technology to enhance the excitement of following TeamTrak competition.
-Real time scoring and instant display of accumulated point totals and team standings are the unprecedented cornerstones of the WCL’s fan-friendly approach to track racing.
+A major goal of TeamTrak is to utilize state of the art technology to enhance the excitement of following TeamTrak competition.
+Real-time scoring and instant display of accumulated point totals and team standings are the unprecedented cornerstones of the TeamTrak’s fan-friendly approach to track racing.
 On board cameras, transponders and LED lighting will be coordinated to transmit speed, power output, pedaling cadence and heart rate to the arena scoreboard, TV screens and personal communication devices.
 This information will be recorded and compiled to develop a statistical profile of each rider.
-WCL believes that track cycling is incredibly well-suited to these new forms of viewer engagement and will lead to unprecedented television and live streaming coverage of cycling and interest in the sport.
+We believe that track cycling is incredibly well-suited to these new forms of viewer engagement and will lead to unprecedented television and live streaming coverage of cycling and interest in the sport.

 TeamTrak is made for television and is ideal for sponsorship.
 All Tournaments will be livestreamed and content will be created for linear and non-linear distribution.
 Breaks between races allow commercial time as well as up close and personal features that will enhance, not interrupt, racing action.
-TeamTrak’s broad sponsorship platform includes, teams, events, special features, hospitality and media packages incorporating internet, television, radio, print and social media.
-WCL is developing partnerships with media companies and corporate sponsors to promote and monetize these assets.
+TeamTrak’s broad sponsorship platform includes teams, events, special features, hospitality and media packages incorporating internet, television, radio, print and social media.
+TeamTrak is developing partnerships with media companies and corporate sponsors to promote and monetize these assets.

 TeamTrak’s growth will capitalize on the widespread interest in building indoor velodromes and the need to provide quality programming for existing permanent indoor velodromes around the world.
 Our goal is to first create proof of concept during Season One.
 Within 5 years we expect to have three fully operational conferences, each with a HQ velodrome, 4 new teams and 32 new riders.
 At that point, WCL will license 12 TeamTrak teams, have a pool of 96 contracted riders and conduct up to 36 Three Day tournaments per season.
 Invited international teams will provide two additional teams per conference to enhance the popularity and marketability of TeamTrak and add to its expansion potential.